tfabris/BlueGigaEmpeg/README.txt

 Bluetooth chip+board "5v" power pin NOT connected to anything.

-Bluetooth chip+board "3v3" or "VDD_IO" pin connected to the 3v output pin
+Bluetooth chip+board "3v3" or "VDD_IO" pin connected to the 3v output coming
-coming from the Arduino.
+from the Arduino.

 Bluetooth chip+board "ENA" or "VREG_ENA" pin connected to the 3v output coming from the Arduino.